deliveroo/routemaster/README.md

 ### Authentication, security.

 All requests over non-SSL connections will be met with a 308 Permanent Redirect.

 HTTP Basic is required for all requests.
-The password will be ignored, and the username should be a unique per client uuid.
+The password will be ignored, and the username should be a unique per client token.

-All allowed clients are stored in redis.
-These clients can be listed, added and deleted using the `ROUTEMASTER_ROOT_KEY` environment variable.
-All authentication is done with basic auth
+All allowed clients are stored in Redis.
+A "root" token must be specified in the `ROUTEMASTER_ROOT_KEY` environment variable.
+This key has the permissions to add, delete, and list the client tokens.
+Other clients (publishers and subscribers) must use a token created by this user, at the `/api_tokens` endpoint (see below).

 #### Listing allowed client tokens